flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/locations/fullerton-ca.md

 ---
-path: fullerton-ca
+path: orange-county-ca
-pageName: Fullerton, CA
+name: Orange County, CA
-name: CSU Fullerton (Summer Only)
+centerName: Cal State Fullerton
 description: Part of the excellent California State University system, the campus hosts many of our popular camps on their attractive campus just minutes from Disneyland.